How the IIIF Image Retrieval Protocol Enhances Your Users’ Experience

 IIIF is an active community representing museums, archives, and libraries.
 You can learn more about the IIIF standards and even participate in shaping the next generation of IIIF by visiting the IIIF website.
 You can also get an overview of how IIIF is implemented in eMuseum by watching the webinar recording included above.

 Standards allow users to share information, leverage common technologies, build on best practices, and participate in a professional dialogue about the future of our discipline.
 This is why Gallery Systems always makes sure its products and services adhere to standards, including IIIF.

-How does eMuseum leverage IIIF?
+How does eMuseum leverage the IIIF protocol?

 eMuseum, the Gallery Systems web publishing toolkit, now includes a IIIF-compliant default viewer for greater design flexibility, and the Gallery Systems team has implemented IIIF functionality for many museum collection websites.
-If you would like to know more about IIIF and what it can do for your institution, please contact us.
+If you would like to know more about the IIIF protocol and what it can do for your institution, please contact us.

 About the webinar’s presenter:

 Danielle Uchitelle, Chief Operating Officer, Gallery Systems